gkostkowski/docker-cinema-web-app/README.md

 ```
 docker-compose up -d db
 ```
 After starting container, configure it.
+Keep in mind that db service need about 30 seconds to start, you can check it using ```docker-compose logs db```.

 ## configuring
 You must change neo4j DBMS password as neo4j policy requires this.
 ```

 ./set_dbms_passwd.sh NEW_NEO4J_PASSWD
 ```
 You should additionally run script *import_db.sh*